Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 # JHelioviewer Design #

 In contrast to the 32k lines of code to implement all its many features, the core JHelioviewer design is very simple and can probably be expressed in a couple of thousands of lines of code.

+The following figure presents an outline of the JHelioviewer architecture.

+![JHelioviewer architecture outline][swhv_architecture]

 The program is structured in a manner that is amenable to performance.
 The principle of separation of concerns is applied throughout.
 Objects are asked to update themselves, they proceed to do so independently, and they report back when done.
 To remain responsive while performing long lasting network and computation operations, the program uses threads, caches, and high performance algorithms and data structures.
 There are essentially no locks and few data structures are accessed from concurrent threads.